 Automatic snow chains

-Four new hybrid buses, which we’re calling the “all-electric hybrids,” went into service in November 2015.
-How can a hybrid be completely electric?
-Everything on these new buses can be fully electrically powered for up to two miles.
+Our hybrid fleet consists of eight buses, including four latest-generation vehicles that can be fully electrically powered for up to two miles.
 If there’s not enough energy stored in the battery, the generator starts and uses the diesel engine, which also recharges the battery.
-These latest-generation hybrids are designed to be our most efficient for fuel and emissions.
+These buses are designed to be our most efficient for fuel and emissions.

 Get updates by email